Rosie has built a nest and now considers her toys (and possibly some of the cushions) to be her puppies. Illustration by MarVistaVet

 Veterinarians get a lot of questions about female dogs having their menstrual periods.
 Do dogs have menstrual periods?
 How long do they last?
 How often do they come?

 In fact, the menstrual cycle is a primate phenomenon; dogs do not have menstrual periods.
-They have an estrus cycle that includes a period of false pregnancy.
-This false pregnancy, or pseudocyesis (pronounced “sudo-sigh-eesis”), can get out of control and last for weeks with the dog producing milk and sometimes mothering soft toys or pillows like Rosie in the above illustration.
+They have an estrus cycle that includes a bloody vaginal discharge (hence the confusion about menstrual periods) and a period of false pregnancy.
+This false pregnancy, or pseudocyesis (pronounced “sudo-sigh-eesis”), can get out of control and last for weeks with the dog producing milk and sometimes mothering soft toys or pillows like Rosie in the illustration.
 So what should you do when this happens?

 A Female Dog’s Normal Reproductive Cycle

 Before talking about treatment, let’s explain the dog’s natural estrus cycle.
 The female dog comes into season approximately every 6 to 8 months, though this period becomes more erratic with age and is somewhat irregular when cycles first begin, and can come at longer intervals in certain breeds.

 When female dogs get older (say, 7 or older) they do not stop cycling; there is nothing similar to menopause.
 Instead, as mentioned, cycles become irregular and long periods of time (years) can pass between cycles.

 The first phase of the cycle is called proestrus and is characterized by a swollen vulva, a bloody vaginal discharge, and attraction of male dogs.
 The female dog flirts with the male but will not allow him to mount.
 The bloody vaginal discharge is what seems to lead to the misconception that the dog is menstruating.
 In fact, the blood comes directly from the walls of the vagina rather than the sloughing of the uterine lining as occurs in menstruation.